CDAGaming/CraftPresence-Wow-Edition/README.md

     *   This is because specific Icon IDs must be used, which can be found by the mod or from checking your Logs/Chat after entering the dimension as CraftPresence will tell you the ID expected

 *   A 512x512 or 1024x1024 Icon to be used
-    *   Icons near these Sizes are also allowed, but may not give a great final quality
+    *   Icons near these sizes are also allowed, but may not give a great final quality

-*   If Requesting an Icon be Modified or Removed from the Default Client ID, please specify a reason why
+*   If requesting an icon be modified or removed from the Default Client ID, please specify a reason why
-    *   Mostly just so It can be logged why it was changed for future reference
+    *   Mostly just so it can be logged why it was changed for future reference

 #### Licensing
 This Mod is licensed under the MIT License as well as the Apache 2.0 License